 While the revival flourished, external threats and internal troubles multiplied.
 Parish pastors often refused their pulpits to the Wesleys, despite the brothers’ credentials, forcing them out of doors.
 Parish authorities sometimes resented the revived masses coming to church to worship and receive the sacrament.
 While high-church critics rejected the Methodists as fanatics, dissenting critics associated them with the Jacobites.
 (Yet the Wesleys invoked Thomas à Kempis in Ireland, preached an apparently Puritan piety to a seeming mob, despised predestination, and quoted Martin Luther on grace, all while insisting on the Anglican ordinances.)
 The Methodist Societies, organized across the kingdom, suffered a lack of stable leadership when Charles or John moved on.
 Simple people, full of new enthusiasm, were left to sectarian winds: Moravian, Calvinist, Quietist, or prophetic.

 Wesley’s hymns, in this context, were supremely functional.
 In John’s preface to the definitive Collection of Hymns, for the use of the People called Methodists (1780), he describes his brother’s songs as versified divinity.
 The hymns prescribed and defined conversion, insisted on the free availability of grace, and rejected predestination.
 They invoked powerful images of Nativity, Crucifixion, Resurrection, and Second Coming, articulated appropriate responses, and insisted on the importance of Holy Communion.

 The usefulness of hymns depends upon their accessibility, in word and idea, to common singers.
-They must also provide popular, albeit devotional, entertainment.
-Many of Wesley's hymns anticipate cinematic effects, as in "Thy Kingdom Come" (in Hymns of Intercession, 1758):
+It was also important that they provide popular, albeit devotional, entertainment.
+Many of Wesley’s hymns anticipate cinematic effects, as in “Thy Kingdom Come” (in Hymns of Intercession, 1758):

 Lo!
 He comes with clouds descending,